grumpysi/stub-starter/readme.rst

     git clone https://github.com/grumpysi/stub-starter.git newProjectName

-Alternatively, you can download the `stub-starter.zip`_ file and extract it.
+Alternatively, you can download the `https://github.com/grumpysi/stub-starter/archive/master.zip` file and extract it.

 Add `192.168.10.11 stub.dev` to your hosts file